 The Audit Committee is comprised of the directors named below, each of whom is independent as defined under Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and under the NASDAQ Stock Market, LLC listing standards currently in effect.
-In addition, pursuant to the requirements of Section 407 of the Sarbanes-Oxley Act of 2002, the Board of Directors has determined that each of Messrs.
-Boushie, Brady, Frisby, Keane and Kim qualify as an "audit committee financial expert."
+In addition, pursuant to the requirements of Section 407 of the Sarbanes-Oxley Act of 2002, the Board of Directors has determined that it has more than one "audit committee financial expert" as defined under federal securities laws serving on its Audit Committee.